nravic/vespers/README.md

 Upload image (react client) -> generate IPFS hash -> eth smart contract stores hash -> Twitter bot.

 We assume that communication is possible w/ the IPFS node/s.
-That end of things is highly customizable however, and we want to offer maximum customizability so you can get it out regardless of how strict the censorship is.
+That end of things is highly customizable however, and we want to offer maximum customizability so you can get your media out regardless of how strict the censorship is.

 ## Todo